24.02.2018, by Johanna Klemm

 Motion Capture.
 Rings a bell, doesn’t it?
-Wait a second, did The Creative Lab not just cover that topic back in 2017?!
-We sure did.
+Wait a second, did The Creative Lab not just cover that topic back in 2017?
+We sure did!
 But I would argue it is no brainer to any of us that any innovation comes with an ongoing process.
 Much can happen in a short amount of time and indeed – it has!
 Remember Smaug, the dragon, anybody?
-Yeah, ‘the Hobbit’.
-Benedict Cumber-batch.
-Need we say more?
-His outstanding performance aside – it is perfectly understandable that for many of us it is an intriguing idea to try out motion capture ourselves.
-And this is a train the market has started to hop onto.
+Yeah, The Hobbit, Benedict Cumberbatch.
+Do we need to say more?
+Cumerbatch’s outstanding performance aside – it is perfectly understandable that for many of us it is an intriguing idea to try out motion capture ourselves.
+And this is a train that the market has started to hop onto.
 What’s in it for us?
-Much more than just an immense amount of fun, but social connection and the reach-out to those who might in fact feel safer to handle communication via motion capture and its characters created.
+Much more than just a great amount of fun, but social connection and the reach-out to those who might in fact feel safer to handle communication via motion capture and its characters created.

-So what’s changing for the curious consumer waiting for a try-out?
-The good news is – products such as the Rokoko smartsuit pro is happening right under our noses and, by all means, on a rather affordable level as compared to what had been on the current market of motion capture technology.
+So what’s changing for the curious consumer who is waiting for a try-out?
+The good news is, products such as the Rokoko smartsuit pro are happening right under our noses and, by all means, on a rather affordable level, as compared to what had been on the current market of motion capture technology.
 Of course, Rokoko’s suit still comes at a price of some hefty 2029 Euro.
-But let’s face it, we are living in the age of an iPhone being replaced as soon as the latest version would be on the market.
+But let’s face it, we are living in the age of expensive iPhones and other tech.
 Peanuts for such promising technology to get involved with, guys!
-On top of it, the idea behind using motion capture is no longer based on simply creating characters on screen for an audience to watch a specific type of movie.
-In may 2017, Co-Founder and CEO of Rokoko, Jakob Balslev, explained in an exceedingly eye-opening Forbes video that the display of those characters might in fact function as a doorway to children with autism, making them feel at comfort entirely when entering the world created via motion capture.
+On top of this, the idea behind using motion capture is no longer based on simply creating characters on screen for an audience to watch a specific type of movie.
+In May of 2017, co founder and CEO of Rokoko, Jakob Balslev, explained in an exceedingly eye-opening Forbes video that the display of the characters might in fact function as a doorway to, for example, children with autism, making them feel at comfort when entering the world created via motion capture.

-Balslev certainly has a vision for the future of motion capture and how such new accessibility can make quite the difference to our lives: „The dream is, that an animator sitting right at his desk, with this on, just saying ‘ok, I have a crazy idea, let me test it’.
+Balslev certainly has a vision for the future of motion capture and how improved accessibility can make quite the difference to our lives: “the dream is, that an animator sitting right at his desk, with this on, just saying ‘ok, I have a crazy idea, let me test it’.
 And then he stands up, does a recording, sits down again and uses that straight into his film or game, or what he is making.
-It should be that easy!’
-(Forbes, 2017)“
+It should be that easy!”.